firebird631/siis/README.md

 * Configuration of multiple profiles and appliances (an appliance is a context of a strategy)
     * Combine one or more appliances per profile
     * Configure multiple appliances and profiles with different options
+    * Customize per markets appliance parameters
 * Backtesting
+    * Can setup a slow-down factor to allow you to replay an history and doing manual and semi-automated trading
 * Paper-mode (simulate a broker for spot and margin trading using live market data)
-* Live-mode trading on your broker account
+* Live-mode real trading on your broker account
 * Interactive command line interface
-    * Backtesting with a slow down or real-time factor allowing you to replay an history and doing manual and semi-automated trading
+    * Many views availables
 * Try as possible to take-care of the spread of the market and the commissions
 * Compute the average unit price of owned assets on Binance
 * Display account details and assets quantities
 * Display tickers and markets informations
 * Display per strategy current (active or pending) trades, trades history and performance
 * Works on multiple timeframes from 1 second to 1 month
+    * Can compute at each tick/trade or at a different timeframe
 * Common indicators are supported :
     * Momentum, RSI, Stochastic, Stochastic RSI
     * SMA, EMA, HMA, WMA, VWMA, MAMA, MACD